jedrichards/gulp-jscodesniffer/readme.md

 #### `failer`

 By default this Gulp plugin will not fail its task if it encounters style breaches.
-Add this reporter to emit an error into the stream , fail the task and cause Gulp to exit with a `0`.
+Add this reporter to emit an error into the stream and fail the task.

 ## Usage

 ```javascript
 var gulp = require('gulp');